 Immediately anterior to the anterior lacrimal ...

-The anterior nares (singular: naris) (or nostrils) form the entrance to the nose.
+The anterior (or external) nares (singular: naris) (or nostrils) form the entrance to the nose.
 Each naris is formed by a ring of structures:

 medially the columella (soft tissue anteroinferior portion of the nasal septum)